 Best dota 2 Neutral items

 After a one second channel time, you dig up either a Bounty Rune, a Healing Salve, a Town Portal Scroll bundle, or a fighty Kobold.
-Even in the late game when your backpack has no space for a shovel, once you reach level 25 you can put your shovel on the courier, who can dutifully rummage around in the dirt for you every 55 seconds.
 If you’re trapped in your base and don’t think you can farm neutrals safely to get the next tier of items, there’s a chance an unearthed Kobold will drop a neutral item for you, which just might save your bacon.

 Statistically, you’re likely to get something worth at least 100 gold at least every minute, which is huge value for near-zero effort, as long as you’re using it off cooldown.
 Your team will save a bunch of money on TP Scrolls, and though you can’t share Healing Salves, you can cast them on your friends so they don’t need to head back to base as often.
 Carrying the Trusty Shovel also gives you a bonus +150 health.

 This Dota 2 neutral item grants you the power to create a single, glorious Mango tree, from which Enchanted Mangos will ripen and drop every 60 seconds.
 Mangos, if you’re not already aware, give you +0.6 passive Health Regen while they’re in your pockets, and you can scarf them down and instantly gain 110 mana.